Can You Paint Radiators ? - Query Answered

 Image credit: amazon.co.uk

-There are two types of paint that we suggest should be used on an old radiator, these are latex paint and enamel paint.
+There are two types of paint that I suggest should be used on an old radiator, these are latex paint and enamel paint.

 • Latex paint is a water-based paint that is easy to apply and is ideal for use on radiators made from metal or plastic.